 Finding good homes for your

-rescued cats will be one of your organization's greatest challenges.
-Advertising will bring potential adopters,
+rescued cats will be one of your organization's greatest challenges if you

-but due diligence requires you to screen, interview, obtain references and do home visits.
-Always follow up on adoptions at
+but due diligence requires you to screen, interview, obtain references,

 regular intervals.
-REALLY GET TO KNOW YOUR ADOPTERS!
+REALLY GET TO KNOW YOUR FOSTER HOMES AND STAY IN

-suggested means to find potential adopters.
+suggested means to find foster homes.
 We anticipate more creative and original ideas coming forth with the networking of

 rescue groups through Purebred Cat Breed Rescue.
 Be sure and share your